 Get this easy recipe for Caramelized Sockeye Salmon with Wild Berry Gastrique.
-Use local berries to top this sweet and salty, lightly browned crust on succulent wild fish.
+Use fresh berries to top this sweet and salty, lightly browned crust on succulent wild fish.

 Caramelized Sockeye Salmon!
 We're wild about salmon here, and especially wild salmon.
-It's Sockeye salmon season here on the West Coast of Canada and these fish, with their deep red-coloured flesh, have just started appearing on the docks and in stores.
+When it's Sockeye salmon season here on the West Coast of Canada and these fish, with their deep red-coloured flesh, appear on the docks and in stores, I stock up!

-While Atlantic salmon and Pink salmon often need a glaze or a crunchy coating to enhance their flavour, wild Sockeye is incredibly tasty all on its own.
-Fresh berries are ripening in my garden, so combining the two simply made sense to me, and this Caramelized Sockeye Salmon with Wild Berry Gastrique was the result!
+- While Atlantic salmon and Pink salmon often need a glaze or a crunchy coating to enhance their flavor, wild Sockeye is incredibly tasty all on its own.

 I used freshly picked huckleberries to make this Berry Gastrique that I served on top of the salmon, but you can substitute other berries.
 Blueberries or wild blackberries also make a fabulous gastrique for fish.